 - What do I do now?
 What is the next step?

 Have a look at the rest of our website and the ‘Contact Us’ page.
-Then give us a ring at the clinic on 07963 130995 or 01244 579616 and discuss any questions or concerns with us.
+Then give us a ring at the clinic on 01244 579616 and discuss any questions or concerns with us.
 We can book you an initial assessment appointment or if you prefer you can make arrangements to come into the clinic to meet us first.

 We can arrange a free verbal consultation either on the phone or at the clinic to discuss whether an initial assessment is appropriate for you and your difficulties.
 We look forward to hearing from you and working together with you to achieve your functional goals.